-Free programs and exhibitions: download the current issue of NOW in PDF
+For free programs and exhibitions, check out the current issue of NOW in PDF.

-The nonfiction collections, shelved in open stacks, cover a full range of subjects including applied art and art history, consumer health, cookbooks, education, history, language, literature, philosophy, political science, psychology, religion, sociology, travel.
-Also included is a large selection of books and DVDs in many languages.
-The Picture Collection offers circulating and reference images on paper and online.
+The nonfiction collection, which is shelved in open stacks, covers a full range of subjects, including applied art and art history, consumer health, cookbooks, education, history, language, literature, philosophy, political science, psychology, religion, sociology, travel.

 Mid-Manhattan Library’s fourth floor provides a large number of public access computers and laptops available for free.
-Use is limited to one session per day with sign-up available in person or online.
+Use is limited to one 30- or 45-minute session per day with sign-up available in person or online.
 Computer training and classes about library resources are offered in our training rooms for both Mac and PC users with sign-up available online.

 Mid-Manhattan Library offers free exam proctoring services.
 All students must complete a Library Proctoring Form if they wish to schedule service with us.
-You may deliver the complete form to us here or email a copy to email@example.com.
-Due to the large number of requests advance notice is required.
-Exams are scheduled for Monday through Friday between the hours of 10 a.m. and 6 p.m.
+You can either hand in the completed form at the library or email a copy to firstname.lastname@example.org.
+Due to the large number of requests, advance notice is required if you wish to schedule your test with us.
+Exams can be scheduled for between 10 a.m. and 6 p.m.
+Monday through Friday.

 Proctoring services guidelines for Mid-Manhattan Library and contact information can be found here.